-After so many studies and research it has been found out that nipha virus is closely related to animals.
-The fruit bats are considered as a natural host of truly scary and infectious nipha virus.
-Unfortunately there is no treatment available; precaution is the only key to prevention.
+After so many studies and research, it has been found out that the Nipah virus is closely related to animals.
+The fruit bats are considered as a natural host of the truly scary and infectious Nipah virus.
+Unfortunately, there is no treatment available; precaution is the only key to prevention.

-Studies suggest that the very first person who witnessed nipha virus was based in Malaysia in 1998 and the village where the first outbreak happened called nipha.
-So at last the virus got the name from its origin place.
+Studies suggest that the very first person who witnessed the Nipah virus was based in Malaysia in 1998 and the village where the first outbreak happened called Nipah.
+So at last the virus got the name from its original place.

 How the Nipah virus gets transmitted?

-The symptoms become worse with the passage of time and patient may go in coma.
+The symptoms become worse with the passage of time and the patient may go into a coma.

 By following preventive measures and incorporating precautionary steps you can highly fight off its infection.

-Here are some must follow tips to protect you and your loved ones from deadly virus.
+Here are some must-follow tips to protect you and your loved ones from the deadly viruses.

 1. Properly clean and wash fruits and vegetables before consuming them.